Lin Chi-ling: Early life

 After graduating from university, Lin returned to Taiwan.
 She intended to pursue a career in fine art and sought a position at the Taipei Fine Arts Museum, but was turned away because she lacked a postgraduate degree in the field.
-Lin continued to model part-time before leaving the industry and working as an administrative assistant for the Fubon Cultural and Educational Foundation (富邦文教基金會).
-In 2000, Lin left Fubon and spent three months studying in Japan, then returned to Taiwan and modeling, with Catwalk Production House.
+Lin continued to model part-time before working as an administrative assistant for the Fubon Cultural and Educational Foundation (富邦文教基金會).
+In 2000, Lin left Fubon and spent three months studying in Japan, then returned to Taiwan, modeling with Catwalk Production House.